City Connection: Development and release

 City Connection was developed by Jaleco and released in Japanese arcades in July 1985.
 In North America, the game was licensed to Kitkorp and published as Cruisin'.
 Many of the game's stages feature an arrangement of Tchaikovsky's Piano Concerto No. 1.
 The song used when Clarice hits one of the flag-waving cats is "Flohwalzer", known in Japan as "Neko Funjatta" (lit.
 "I Stepped on the Cat"), while another stage features a remix of the song "Highway Star" by Deep Purple.
 City Connection is credited as being one of the first to use new music tracks for each stage as opposed to recycling one song.
 The car the player controls throughout the game is a Honda City hatchback, which is believed to be the source for the game's title.
-Jaleco based the game's concept on Namco's Pac-Man (1980) and Alpha Denshi's Crush Roller (1981).
+Jaleco based the game's concept on Namco's Pac-Man (1980) and Alpha Denshi's Make Trax (1981).